Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 Talent is all around.

-Business rules engines are low-code platforms that are helping insurance carriers to unlock the full potential of their staff by placing powerful capabilities into the hands of non-technical people across the organization.
+Business rules engines are user-friendly software solutions that are helping insurance carriers to unlock the full potential of their staff by placing powerful capabilities into the hands of non-technical people across the organization.

 Insurers today need to make updates to existing insurance products and get to market with new services instantly and accurately.
 Even though this used to require an experienced software developer, rules engines have made a revolution in the global insurance industry.